annegatchell/datasciencecoursera/README.md

 # datasciencecoursera
-Repository created for use in the JSU Data Science Coursera Course.
+Repository created for use in the JHU Data Science Coursera Course.